-It is Dr. Babizhayev’s assertion that certain substances, including vitamins A and E inhibit the conversion process of the NAC into L-carnosine INSIDE the aqueous humor of the eye.
-He does not endorse them - rather the opposite (at least when used topically, however if vitamin A or E are taken orally there is no contraindication).
+It is the inventors assertion that certain substances, including vitamins A and E inhibit the conversion process of the NAC into L-carnosine INSIDE the aqueous humor of the eye.
+He does not endorse them - rather the opposite at least when used topically (however if vitamin A or E are taken orally there is no contraindication).

 It is interesting to note that the copycat products have now stopped adding A and E to their formula, they simply do not understand how this technology performs.

 Why does the Can-C packaging say it is an eye lubricant rather than a treatment for cataract?